Puyodead1/udemy-downloader/README.md

   --ffmpeg-framerate FFMPEG_FRAMERATE
                         Changes the FPS used for encoding.
 FFMPEG default is 30 --h265-encoder H265_ENCODER
                         Changes the HEVC encder that is used.
+Default is copy when not using h265, otherwise the default is libx265
-Default is libx265 -v, --version         show program's version number and exit
+  -v, --version         show program's version number and exit
 ```